HauzanTsaaqif/mimicsleads/README.md

 ### 1. **Visit the Website**

-- Go to the Nutriject Web App at [https://mimicsleads.vercel.app/](https://mimicsleads.vercel.app/).
+- Go to the MimicsLeads Web App at [https://mimicsleads.vercel.app/](https://mimicsleads.vercel.app/).

 ### 2. **Go to the Settings Page**